This 1:20 scale model kit of the first engine-powered flying machine

 a sand dune known as Big Kill Devil Hill near Kitty Hawk, North Carolina.

-The flight lasted for twelve seconds and a distance of 120 feet.
+The flight lasted 12 seconds and a distance of 120 feet.
 The

 Wright Flyer I was the culmination of years of research and testing

-This LASER CUT kit is very popular for school projects
+This LASER CUT kit is popular for school projects

 in both history and science since it is an accurate scale model of